stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 3/Lesson 23 - Learning by Correcting Mistakes.md

 The problem of identifying the error in one's knowledge that led to a failure is called **credit assignment** (or _blame assignment_).
 This assignment is concerned about: when a failure occurs, what _gap_ in one's knowledge was responsible for the failure?

 Generally an error could be in one's reasoning or architecture.
 Some experts consider credit assignment to be the central problem in learning since the world is dynamic and so what is learned today will need to be re-learned tomorrow.

+## Visualizing Error Detection

+Generally, errors for agents may lie in:

+1. Knowledge
+2. Reasoning
+3. Architecture

+In this class, we will be focusing primarily on errors in _classification knowledge_.